otherjoel/tabloid/README.md

 tabloid in the DrRacket editor"></figure>

 The [website][1] and the [README][4] were the only things I consulted.
-This implementation can run the Fibonacci and factorial example programs, and generally gives the same results, but has not been exhaustively tested.
-Like the original, this was a 6- or 7-hour project on my part.
+This implementation can run the Fibonacci and factorial example programs, and generally gives the same results for any given Tabloid code (see below), but has not been exhaustively tested.

 Any contributions and comments are of course welcome.